Geriatric assessments are complete evaluations designed to assess the health and well-being of older adults.

 • Is experiencing feelings of depression, social isolation or has other psychosocial disorders

-• Is considering a change in a living situation, such as from independent living to a nursing home
+• Is considering changing their living situation, such as from independent living to a nursing home

-1. Gathering data through questionnaires, in-person observation or medical instruments
+• Gather data through questionnaires, in-person observation or medical devices

-3. Collaboration among all parties to develop a care plan that ensures the individual, family and care providers are all on the same page regarding health care, living arrangements and their respective roles
+• Work with all parties to create a care plan that makes sure the individual, family and care providers all agree on health care, living arrangements and their respective roles

-5. Monitoring the effectiveness of the care plan and anticipating changes needed
+• Monitor the effectiveness of the care plan and prepare for changes needed

-6. Continual revision of the care plan to address problems as they arise
+• Make changes to the care plan that address problems as they come up

-Geriatric assessments may be performed in a variety of settings including in-home, clinics, hospitals or nursing homes.
-In recent years, these assessments have shifted to be more problem-directed.
-Persons with many concerns may undergo a ‘rolling’ assessment where evaluation takes place over several visits.
-People may also complete questionnaires to save time and provide useful data.
-A virtual team, where specialists communicate and develop a care plan electronically, may also be available.
+Geriatric assessments may be performed in different settings including at home, clinics, hospitals or nursing homes.
+Individuals with many health concerns may undergo a ‘rolling’ assessment in which the evaluation takes place during several visits.
+People may also complete questionnaires to save time and provide useful information.
+A virtual team, where specialists communicate and make care plans electronically, may also be available.

 Find in Your Area